Fitzonreee/mws-projects/README.md

 ### Offline Availability

-- Are pages that have been visited available offline?
+- <s>Are pages that have been visited available offline?</s>

-    - When available in the browser, the site uses a service worker to cache responses to requests for site assets.
-Visited pages are rendered when there is no network access.
+    - <s>When available in the browser, the site uses a service worker to cache responses to requests for site assets.
+Visited pages are rendered when there is no network access.</s>